Reviews

 • Runs silently in the background

-• Keeps deleted files for 30–90 days so you can recover them
+• Keeps deleted files for 30 days or longer so you can recover them

 • Protects against ransomware, hardware failure, and accidental deletion